killercoda/scenarios-ica/README.md

 This is the repository for the scenarios available on [killercoda.com/ica](https://killercoda.com/ica)

+Here are some [docs on the Istion Certified Associate (ICA)]https://training.linuxfoundation.org/certification/istio-certified-associate-ica/

 ## Contribute

 Would you like to help others by changing, modifying or creating scenarios?